winter-telescope/mirar/docs/source/installation.rst

 Installing python dependencies
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Next you need to actually install winterdrp.
+Next you need to actually install mirar.
 We use `poetry <https://python-poetry.org/>`_ to manage dependencies:

 .. code-block:: bash

     pip install poetry
-    poetry install winterdrp
+    poetry install mirar

 Lastly, you need to install the `pre-commit hooks <https://pre-commit.com/>`_ (see :doc:`contributing-guide` for more info about what these do):